mohithashok/Deep_Learning/README.md

 # Deep_Learning

 A repository for exploring and mastering Deep Learning.
-I intend to eventually develop AI systems that can help transform the world.
+I intend to eventually develop AI systems that can help transform businesses.

 ### Prerequisites